jart/js2-closure/README.md

 #### `(js2-closure-fix)`

-Fix the `goog.require` statements in the current buffer.
+Fix the ‘goog.require‘ statements in the current buffer.

 This function assumes that all the requires are in one place and sorted, without indentation or blank lines.
-If you don't have any requires, they'll be added after your provide statements.
-If you don't have those, then this routine will fail.
+If you don’t have any requires, they’ll be added after your provide statements.
+If you don’t have those, then this routine will fail.

 Effort was also made to avoid needlessly modifying the buffer, since syntax coloring might take some time to kick back in.

-This will automatically load `js2-closure-provides-file` into memory if it was modified or not yet loaded.
+This will automatically load ‘js2-closure-provides-file’ into memory if it was modified or not yet loaded.

 #### `(js2-closure-save-hook)`

-Global save hook to invoke `js2-closure-fix` if in `js2-mode`.
+Global save hook to invoke ‘js2-closure-fix’ if in ‘js2-mode’.

-To use this feature, add it to `before-save-hook`.
+To use this feature, add it to ‘before-save-hook’.

 -----
 <div style="padding-top:15px;color: #d0d0d0;">